 Livestock Guardian Dogs

 Dogs… Many people use Livestock Guardian Dogs (LGDs).
 These dogs are bred to protect livestock.
-They live, eat and breath this work.
+They live, eat and breathe this work.
 It’s what they live for.

 They usually live outside.
 I have a friend who has one of them, and their animals are never locked up tight, and she says she’s never lost an animal.
 It’s hard to believe, but hey I’m not judging, I just wish I could afford to have an LGD myself!

-Starting out with baby chicks might be a little difficult.
+Starting out with baby chicks is one of the easier mistakes new chicken keepers make.
 It can be done, for sure.
 It’s just better to start out with laying hens, in my opinion.
 Why?

 Check out How to Raise Baby Chicks to learn everything you need to know about raising baby chicks!